jsor/jcarousel/docs/plugins/pagination/reference/api.rst

 .. _pagination.reference.api.destroy:

 ``.jcarouselPagination('destroy')``
-    Removes the control functionality completely.
+    Removes the pagination functionality completely.
 This will return the element back to its initial state.

     **Example:**